XplnHUB/newgatejs/docs/troubleshooting.md

-# ARX Troubleshooting Guide
+# Holoway Troubleshooting Guide

-Common issues and solutions when using the ARX framework.
+Common issues and solutions when using the Holoway framework.

 ## Table of Contents